WeTransfer/wt_activerecord_index_spy/README.md

 Then, you create the appropriate index and the problem is solved!

-By using this gem, you can get those queries that are not using suitable database indexes in your test suite!
+By using this gem, you can get those queries that are not using suitable database indexes in your test suite.
 So you won't have surprises like the example above, after a deploy.

-You can also enable the gem in your development/staging environment, generate a report and analyze if there is any missing index!
+You can also enable the gem in your development/staging environment, generate a report and analyze if there is any missing index.

 ## Installation